Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 }
 ```

-If it is necessary to add a verification rule that will be checked only for a specific build variant, you need to create individual rules:
+If it is necessary to add a verification rule that will be checked only for a specific build variant, you need to configure this variant individually:
 ```kotlin
 kover {
     reports {